 Judges 3:31 “After Ehud came Shamgar son of Anath.
 And he too saved Israel, striking down six hundred Philistines with an oxgoad.”

-Shamgar the farmer took his ox goad and did the unthinkable, he saved Israel from the invading Philistines when Israel needed it most—but then, I’m getting ahead of myself.
+Shamgar the farmer took his ox goad and did the unthinkable, he saved Israel from the invading Philistines when Israel needed it most.

-In the time of the Judges, around the 12th century B.C. and 130+ years before Israel had a king, God was King and this tiny fledgling nation was continually being tested.
+In the time of the Judges, around the 12th century B.C. around 130+ years before Israel had a king, God was King and this tiny fledgling nation was continually being tested.

-God was looking “to find out whether they would keep the commandments of the LORD, which He had given their fathers through Moses.”
+God was watching “to find out whether they would keep the commandments of the LORD, which He had given their fathers through Moses.”

 The way God tested the people of Israel was by using local nations around them.
 The Canaanites, Hittites, Amorites, Perizzites, Hivites, and Jebusites were descendents of ancient peoples that dated back to Cain.
 The big difference between those nations and Israel was that God had given the land to the descendents of Abraham.
 God had fulfilled His covenant promise made with Abraham centuries before and proved His faithfulness before those idolatrous and pagan nations.

-As God brought these tests, the people of Israel had acted with evil before God.
+As God brought these tests, the people of Israel responded in rebellion before God.
 They had taken the daughters of these nations and began adopting their idolatrous practices.

 As the people of Israel acted unfaithfully, the Lord chastised them by bringing in others to rule over them.